ishanpranav/advent-of-code-2025/README.md

 ### Part A

 ```
-foreach (direction, distance) in input:
+for all (direction, distance) in input:
     if direction = 'L' then negate distance

     dial := (dial + distance) mod 100